Should You Rebalance Your Portfolio in Retirement?

 Static Retirement Portfolio Rebalancing

-This is the traditional model of retirement portfolio rebalancing: you should rebalance and stay static and very conservative.
-Most target-date funds remain static at 20-30% equities throughout retirement regardless of income needs.
-This is why target-date funds are not suitable during retirement.
+This is the traditional model of retirement portfolio rebalancing: you should rebalance and stay static and conservative.
+Most target-date funds remain static at 20-30% equities throughout retirement, regardless of income needs, which is why they are not suitable during retirement.

 Time-Based Retirement Portfolio Rebalancing